Natural product: Fatty acids and polyketides

 During glycolysis, sugars are broken down into acetyl-CoA.
 In an ATP-dependent enzymatic reaction, acetyl-CoA is carboxylated to form malonyl-CoA.
 Acetyl-CoA and malonyl-CoA then undergo a Claisen condensation, releasing carbon dioxide to form acetoacetyl-CoA which is used by the mevalonate pathway to produce steroids.
 In fatty acid synthesis, one molecule of acetyl-CoA (the "starter unit") and several molecules of malonyl-CoA (the "extender units") are condensed by fatty acid synthase.
 After each round of elongation, the keto group is reduced, the intermediate alcohol dehydrated, and resulting enoyl-CoAs are reduced to acyl-CoAs.
 Fatty acids are essential components of lipid bilayers that form cell membranes and serve as energy storage in the form of fat in animals.

 The plant-derived fatty acid linoleic acid is converted in animals through elongation and desaturation into arachidonic acid, which is then transformed into various eicosanoids, including leukotrienes, prostaglandins, and thromboxanes.
 These eicosanoids act as signaling molecules, playing key roles in inflammation and immune responses.

 Alternatively the intermediates from additional condensation reactions are left unreduced to generate poly-β-keto chains, which are subsequently converted into various polyketides.
 The polyketide class of natural products has diverse structures and functions and includes important compounds such as macrolide antibiotics.

 Aromatic amino acids and phenylpropanoids

-The shikimate pathway is a key metabolic route responsible for the production of aromatic amino acids and their derivatives in plants, fungi, bacteria, and some protozoans:
+Shikimate pathway produces aromatic amino acids (AAAs) and phenylpropanoids: